ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 Build modes
 ===========

-Tensile is equipped with multiple build modes that affect the way solution selection catalogs are generated.
+Tensile is equipped with multiple build modes that affect how solution selection catalogs are generated.

 Mode 1: Lazy library loading
 ----------------------------